F1 grid: Starting positions for Austrian Grand Prix

 The weekend’s action will be broadcasted on ESPN in the United States.

-Free-to-air highlights in the UK will be aired on Channel 4; for the sprint race at 7:30pm (BST) on Saturday evening and the grand prix on Sunday evening at 6:30pm.
+Free-to-air highlights in the UK will be aired on Channel 4; for the grand prix on Sunday evening at 6:30pm.

 Sky Sports subscribers can watch all the action in Austria on the Sky Go app.
 If you’re not a Sky customer you can grab a NOWTV Day Pass here to watch without a subscription.